SVijayB/PyJects/Typing-Speed-Test/README.md

 ## Usage

+Typing-Speed-Test uses custom fonts.
+Most windows computers have them preinstalled.
+However, if you don't, just open the `Fonts` folder present in assets and launch the `Agency-FB.ttf` and the `Algerian Regular.ttf` files and press install.

 Run `Typing-Speed-Test.py` file present in the `src` folder.

 Once you launch the `Typing-Speed-Test.py` file, just select one of the three modes.